medialab/sandcrawler/SPECS.md

 Simply passing an array to the `task` method will work.

-The complex thing here to deal with is that we might need to process each page separately.
+Here, we might want to process each scraped page separately.

 ```js
 crawler